-Fujitsu’s Digital Annealer Calculations Improve Efficiency of Vibration Harvesting 16%July 21, 2019 by Scott McMahan
+Fujitsu’s Digital Annealer Calculations Improve Efficiency of Vibration Harvesting 16%

 Fujitsu Laboratories, Ltd. has demonstrated the capability of the Digital Annealer, Fujitsu's computational architecture that is inspired by quantum phenomena.
 According to Fujitsu Laboratories, the Digital Annealer computational architecture can rapidly solve combinatorial optimization problems to maximize the performance of magnetic devices that are critical for renewable energy harvesting and other uses.